(Translate this site)

 "No!
 For Christ's sake don't slow down, whatever you do!
 Trust me!
 We need all the speed we can get!
 In fact, it wouldn't hurt to hit the nitro about now--"

 "I'm out.
 It's all gone."
 I said with some relief, as we were already going uncomfortably fast to be about to run off pavement into the rough.
 Then again, if Dennis thought we might need nitro to make it...agh!
-I pushed the gas pedal all the way to the floor; I'd secretly let up some before Dennis's latest worrisome remark.
+I pushed the gas pedal all the way to the floor; I'd secretly let up a little, before Dennis' worrisome remark.

 "Oh.
 Well, keep it to the floor.
 And pray."
-I noticed Dennis hurriedly clearing some of my equipment out of his way in his seat, then double-checking his belts and the V.I.P.'s tie-downs, and finally putting his hands over and behind his head to get a firm hold on the roll bar there.
+I noticed Dennis hurriedly clearing some of my equipment out of his way in his seat and floorboard, then double-checking his belts and the V.I.P.'s tie-downs, and finally putting his hands over and behind his head to get a firm hold on the roll cage there.

 I did my best to center Shadowfast's run towards the hill.
-But once we left pavement things got hairy.
+But once we left pavement, things got hairy.
 The jostling was tremendous.
 The V.I.P. started screaming mindlessly.
 Some of the screams seemed to be a sort of desperate praying.
+But mostly it was unintelligible.

 Our attitude adjustment came instantly.
 It seemed we were pointed straight up into the sky, taking off like a rocket.